jjcollinge/quorum-deploy/README.md

 4. Follow the on screen instructions to configure your Quorum node

 If you do not wish to use the helper script, you can manually modify the file in the `config` folder to setup your node.

+If you do not have an existing Quorum genesis.json file.
+You can create one using [this tool](https://github.com/davebryson/quorum-genesis).
+If you are standing up a new network, you can configure multiple nodes using this repo and then retrospectively create the genesis.json based on the generated network addresses of your nodes.
+You won't be able to bring the network up until the genesis.json has been created and distributed into each node's config folder.

 ## Build your node
 Once you've configured your Quorum node, you can package it up as a portable docker image using the following command: